menghaozhang/tink-link-ios/USAGE.md

 ```

 ### Form validation
-Validate before you submit a request to add credential.
+Validate before you submit a request to add credential or supplement information.

 Use `areFieldsValid` to return a boolean value that indicate if all form fields are valid.